What does a content strategist at Facebook say when asked about content strategy on Facebook?

 4. Change your tone to match your audience

 What is the difference between voice & tone?

-The tone of your voice, on the other hand, should change in different situations & for different audiences.
+Your tone, on the other hand, should change in different situations and for different audiences.

 Elements of tone include:

 - Your choice of words